 Kyvon Edwin

 The primary focus of his work is to give voice to the underrepresented West-Indian diaspora.
 In pursuit of that mission, Kyvon founded Roots Productions, a multi-media production company authentically championing stories of the diaspora.
-The company’s debut project Lettre La premiered at Chelsea Film Festival and is currently continuing its festival run to critical acclaim.
+The company’s slate includes Lettre La (Director,Producer- Aspire TV), Mumma (Producer, Wavelength), In/Finite (Director, NAACP Studios) and Bagay La Nou Pòté(Director, Producer, premieres at PAFF, Chelsea Film Festival).